 Reporting directly to the CIO could lead to the CISO being cut off from the rest of the organization and struggling to get buy-in for security initiatives.
 Likewise, the CIO may not have the security expertise that the CISO does, setting up potential tension that gets in the way of an effective information security strategy.

 That being said, fostering a strong relationship between these two C-level roles is critical in managing security and risk.

 Below, we’ll walk through some of the unique roles both the CIO and the CISO are known to take on and how these two individuals (and their departments) should work together to accomplish common goals.

 CIO Vs. CISO: Who Does What?

-The CIO Role
+The Role of the CIO

-Traditionally, CIOs have always had an information systems and digital management focus.
+Traditionally, CIOs have focused on information systems and digital management.
 They are the owners of the IT side of the enterprise and typically support the business with technology solutions.
-Today, CIOs help companies turn away from legacy solutions and outdated processes in an effort to modernize technology in their organizations and always consider how to make processes more efficient.
+Today, CIOs help companies turn away from legacy solutions and outdated processes in an effort to modernize technology in their organizations.
+They are also always looking to make processes more efficient.

-The CISO Role
+The Role of the CISO